Rair-Project/RBDL-specs/src/004_Terms.md

 as described in [RFC 2119](https://tools.ietf.org/html/rfc2119).

-For the purpose of this document, the following terms, key words, and symbols shall be styled in *italic*.
+For the purpose of this document, the following terms, key words, and symbols are styled in *italic*.

 ### binary-digit
 A character selected from the alphabet: